OmkarYelsange/Chat-App/README.md

 ---

 ## 🧾 About
-**Mini-Chat-App** is a Full-Stack Web application that enables users to connect, register, and communicate instantly.
+**Chat-App** is a Full-Stack Web application that enables users to connect, register, and communicate instantly.
 It’s designed with a focus on **scalability, clean code practices, and real-time interactivity**, making it an ideal showcase of **backend + frontend integration skills**.

 ---